Backpacking the Colorado Collegiate Loop

 I’d recommend the Collegiate Peaks Loop in a counterclockwise direction no matter where you start and finish.
 In my opinion, the climbs and descents are more comfortable in this direction.

 Weather can be unpredictable in Colorado.
 Check the forecast and be flexible about which direction you hike based on the current forecast.
+If you have several clear days in the forecast, start with Collegiate West (even though it is more difficult).
+Colorado summer weather can change quickly so take advantage of days without thunderstorms to get over the exposed sections.

 The FarOut app starts at Twin Lakes Interlaken, but there are many other places to start and finish the Loop, including the Clear Creek Trailhead.
-For example, I'd enjoy starting and finishing at Mt Princeton Hotsprings, with a couple day stay on each end.
+For example, I'd enjoy starting and finishing at Mt Princeton Hotsprings, with a stay on each end.

 Counter Clockwise from Twin Lakes Interlaken Trailhead